nodestream-proj/nodestream/docs/technology.md

 To achieve these goals, `nodestream` provides a set of commands that allow the developer to manage the migrations.

-- `nodestream migratations make [--pipeline <pipeline_name> --scope <scope_name>]` - Diff the current state of the project with the migrations and create a new migration if there are any differences.
+- `nodestream migrations make [--pipeline <pipeline_name> --scope <scope_name>]` - Diff the current state of the project with the migrations and create a new migration if there are any differences.
 If `--pipeline` is specified, only migrations for that pipeline will be created.
 If `--scope` is specified, only migrations for that scope will be created.
 - `nodestream migrations run [--dry-run]` - Apply all migrations to the database.
 If `--dry-run` is specified, the migrations will not be applied but the list of migrations that would be applied will be printed.
 - `nodestream migrations show -t <target>` - Show the migrations that will be applied to the target database.
 - `nodestream run --auto-migrate` - Run the pipeline and apply any migrations that need to be applied before.